mike8385/quake2-full/readme.txt

 Deliverables/New Features:
 1.)
 Monsters spawning in waves:
   -Every few kills the rounds go up and the monsters spawn back.
-  -Pressing "x" force spawns enemies if your game bugs and they diont spawn.
+  -Pressing "x" force spawns enemies if your game bugs and they didn't spawn.
 2.)
 Shop to buy weapons:
   -You start with 500 Credits
   -Every kill grants you 100 more.